 - Sustain benefits to ensure that whatever the project or program produces continues to create value.”

 3. Bridge the gap between strategy formulation and execution

 Meeting delivery dates and budgets rely on bridging gaps.
-The next thing that needs to be tackled is how to execute company-wide strategy.
+The next thing that needs to be tackled is how to execute a company-wide strategy.
 PMI’s survey shows that over the past 12 months, only 60 percent of organizations know how to bridge the gap between identifying strategy and executing strategy.
-This can involve everything from identifying talent and resources, gaining buy-in from executive sponsors, teams, and stakeholders in selecting the right tools or methodologies among other things.
+This can involve everything from identifying talent and resources gaining buy-in from executive sponsors, teams, and stakeholders in selecting the right tools or methodologies, among other things.
 Determining how to execute strategy is an important step.
 This is a good stage to slow things down and ensure all of these factors, among others, have been taken into account and carefully planned out.
 The risks of missing this step can become costly in many ways down the road.